Monika-After-Story/MonikaModDev/STYLE.md

 If you use many labels for a related subprogram, prefix them with the name of your subprogram.
 Certain prefixes are reserved:

-- "greeting" - used for regular greetings
+- `greeting` - used for regular greetings
-- "i_greeting" - used for special interactive greetings
+- `i_greeting` - used for special interactive greetings
-- "ch30" - used for key chapter 30 labels
+- `ch30` - used for key chapter 30 labels
-- "monika" - used for nearly every monika topic
+- `monika` - used for nearly every monika topic
-- "joke" - used for the jokes system
+- `joke" - used for the jokes system
-- "m_joke" - also used for the jokes sytem
+- `m_joke` - also used for the jokes sytem
-- "mas_poem" - used for poemgame system
+- `mas_poem` - used for poemgame system
-- "game" - used for most of the minigames
+- `game` - used for most of the minigames
-- "vv" - used for update-related material
+- `vv` - used for update-related material
-- "v" - also used for update-related material
+- `v` - also used for update-related material

 There may be more, so in general, be mindful of the labels you use.
 Try to be as specific as possible to avoid overlap.